GhostDriftTheory/responsibility-os-kernel/README.md

 * This does not derive Beck-Chevalley; it remains an external structural assumption.
 * This does not prove that real-world AI governance in general must adopt the policies formalized here.
 * This does not replace operational governance, audits, or organizational controls.
-* For the definitions in this file, this is a necessary-and-sufficient kernel-level formalization, not a complete Responsibility OS implementation.
+* For the definitions in this file, this is a kernel-level formalization of policy preservation and faithfulness, not a complete Responsibility OS implementation.

 ## Key Lean names